M. R. Gopakumar

-Mathar Ramakrishnan Gopakumar (born 24 September 1951) is an Indian film, television and theatre actor from Kerala.
+Mathar Ramakrishnan Gopakumar (born 24 September 1951) is an Indian film, television and theatre artist from Kerala.
 He began his acting career through Malayalam stage plays and later in tele-films and television serials and into films.
 In his career spanning over four decades, Gopakumar has acted in a wide variety of roles and has worked in both art house and mainstream films.
 He is mainly noted for his role as Thommi in the 1994 movie Vidheyan.

 He has won two Kerala State Film Awards and five Kerala State Television Awards for acting.

 Early life

-M. R. Gopakumar was born on 24 September 1951 in Thiruvattar, then in Travancore Cochin, now in Kanyakumari district of Tamil Nadu, as the elder son of N. Ramakrishnan Nair, who a school teacher in Thiruvattar High School, and B. Kamalabai Amma.
+M. R. Gopakumar was born on 24 September 1951 in Thiruvattar, then in Travancore Cochin, now in Kanyakumari district of Tamil Nadu, as the elder son of N. Ramakrishnan Nair, a school teacher in Thiruvattar High School, and B. Kamalabai Amma.
 Gopakumar did his primary school education in Thiruvattar Lower Primary School and completed his high school education from Thiruvattar High School.
 His did his pre-university course at Christian College, Marthandam and joined Pioneer Kumaraswamy College, Nagercoil and graduated with a Bachelor of Commerce degree.
 He later joined for post-graduation Master of Commerce at Mar Ivanios College, Thiruvananthapuram.
 He migrated to Thiruvananthapuram when he joined Mar Ivanios college.

 After earning his master's degree, Gopakumar joined Indian government service in 1973 as an auditor with P&T Audit under Comptroller and Auditor General of India.
 Post bifurcation of this department, Gopakumar moved into the Postal Accounts Department under Government of India.
 He retired from Postal Accounts as an Assistant Accounts Officer in September 2011.